 A newsletter is a very simple yet powerful way to keep in touch with your community.
-We believe there is huge potential for nonprofit organizations who make the most of newsletters!
+There is huge potential for nonprofit organizations who know how to harness the power of good communication!

-If you are taking the step to create a nonprofit newsletter, you probably have great reasons to do so!
+If you are taking the step to create a nonprofit newsletter, you probably have a communication strategy put into place.
 Maybe it is to promote a new blog post, launch a new membership campaign, invite your contacts to an event you are hosting, or just to spread the word about your organization!

 There are countless reasons to reach out to your community, and it is important to clearly define what they are.

-It is tempting to want to share lots of information to let your community know about all the great work you are doing and exciting things that may be coming up, but you risk losing your readers along the way if you overload them with information.
+It is tempting to want to share lots of information to let everyone know about all the great work you are doing, but you risk losing your readers along the way if you overload them with information.

-The more objectives or purposes you have in one single newsletter, the less effective their impact.
+The more objectives you have in one single newsletter, the less effective their impact.
 We advise you to choose ideally one single subject per newsletter, or two at max.

 With one specific purpose, the objective of your newsletter will be clear, concise, and easy for your readers to follow.